Updated on 8/17/22 to include Google Analytics 4 content.

 Knowing how to configure goals is only one piece of the puzzle.
 I’m sure you’re all tempted to race to your Google Analytics admin and add all the thank you pages you can find.
 But before you do, you should ask yourself if those pages or events meet a few criteria.

 Here are some good rules of thumb when considering whether a certain activity should be set up as a goal:

-A goal must require action on the part of the visitor.
 Views of a category or product page, even if they’re important for you to measure, are not good goals because people can accomplish them sometimes just by landing on your website, without any engagement at all.
 Pages that can only be reached with an action—a form fill or a purchase—are better candidates.

-A goal must map to your business objectives.
 I already mentioned why business goals and analytics goals aren’t always the same, but they should always have some kind of relationship.
 If you can’t demonstrate how a visitor achieving your analytics goal has an impact on brand awareness, customer loyalty, or revenue, it’s probably too generic.